angelabenavente/Javascript-practices/README.md

 # Javascript-practices

-Intensive course exercises of:
+## Intensive course exercises of:
--If/else statements.
+1. If/else statements
--Functions.
+2. Fnctions
--Events.
+3. Events
--Objects and classes.
+4. Objects and classes
--Arrays and loops.
+5. Arrays and loops
--Functional programing.
+6. Functional programing
--APis and localstore.
+7. APIs and Localstore
--Advanced DOM.
+8. Advanced DOM
--JS ES6.
+9. JS ES6